angrykoala/koalagochi/README.md

 ##  Contribute

-Distributed under the MIT license.
+Distributed under the GNU GENERAL PUBLIC LICENSE.
 See ``LICENSE`` for more information.